buenos-tickets/monorepo/README.md

 1. **Time Window**: Tickets are sold during a fixed time period (e.g., 10 minutes)
 2. **Advance Payment**: Users pay in advance using USDC (ERC-20 token)
-3. **Random Selection**: After the sales period ends, winners are selected using **Pyth Network's verifiable random function (VRF)** for provably fair randomness
+3. **Random Selection**: After the sales period ends, winners are selected using **Pyth Network Entropy** for provably fair randomness
-4. **Automatic Refunds**: Users who are not selected automatically receive refunds

 ### How It Works